-- Your baby starts having early wakings.
+- Your baby starts waking up early in the morning.
 If your baby was typically sleeping until 7 am and suddenly starts waking up consistently at 5:30 am, it may be a sign he is ready to drop the third nap.

 My daughter started fighting her catnap just before she turned 6 months old.
-I tried pulling out all the stops, like driving her around in the car and carrying her in my Tula carrier before realizing it was time to drop that catnap!
+I tried pulling out all the stops, like driving her around in the car and carrying her in my Tula carrier before realizing it was time to drop the third nap!

 How to Transition from 3 to 2 Naps

 Now that you know your baby is ready to drop the third nap, how do you go about making the transition?

 You will push your baby’s awake time back by about 15 to 30 minutes each day until you reach the new nap times.

 For example, if your baby was napping prior at 9:00 am, 1:00 pm, and 4:00 pm, you would push the first nap to 9:30, the second nap to 1:30 pm, and drop the third nap altogether.

 During the transition you may need to do an early bedtime to keep your baby from getting overtired.
 (You can pull it up by about 30 to 60 minutes if needed.
 Truly, do not fear the early bedtime!)
 As your baby adjusts to the new nap and wake times, you’ll push bedtime back to where it was.

 Once you have made the transition, your baby will take a morning and afternoon nap.
 Once you’ve reached the new nap times, stick to those nap times consistently each day.
 Here are wake windows and 6-month sample schedules that you can use if you need examples of how to structure your baby’s day.